Indicative conditionals: from three to four values: Introduction

+In these situations it seems that, while the material conditional is vacuously true, it fails to be informative.
+In order to verify the conditional statement $\varphi \to \psi$, one usually checks whether both $\varphi$ and $\psi$ hold while, when falsifying it, one expects to observe that $\varphi$ holds and that $\psi$ fails, so no actual information is obtained in case $\varphi$ fails.
+Hence, one may intuitively speak of a semantic \textit{gap}, i.e. one can regard such statements as lacking a definite truth-value.
+This approach can be traced back at least to Ramsey (1929), Reichenbach (1935), De Finetti (1936), Rhinelander and Quine (1950) (see, e.g., \cite{egre20211,egre20212,wollic}).
+Thus, within the truth-functional trend, we restrict ourselves to the \emph{suppositional} approach, condensed in the slogan: `uttering a conditional amounts to making a \emph{conditional assertion} [sic]: the speaker is committed to the truth of the consequent when the antecedent is true, but committed to neither truth nor falsity of the consequent when the antecedent is false' \cite{egre20211}. \\

-Among the possible ways of formalizing the intuition above, we can simply add a new truth-value $\uv$ to the classical ones $\bv$ and $\tv$ in such a way that $\bv \to \psi = \uv$.
-It is also common to consider logics in which \textit{non-falsity} is preserved under inferences, that is, logics having $\uv$ and $\tv$ as designated elements.
-Of course, the task of determining the behavior of $\uv$ with respect to the usual connectives is left open (intuitions may differ when settling, e.g., the value of $\uv \to \psi$).
-But these constraints are enough to determine the class of what we call (propositional) \textit{logics of indicative conditionals}\footnote{It is worth noting that these logics verify the so-called \textit{Aristotle's} and \textit{Boethius' theses}, respectively: (A1) $\neg(\varphi \to \neg \varphi)$, (A2) $\neg(\neg \varphi \to \varphi)$ and (B1) $(\varphi \to \psi) \to \neg (\varphi \to \neg \psi)$, (B2) $(\varphi \to \neg \psi) \to \neg (\varphi \to \psi)$ (see, e.g. \cite{FaOd23}).
-For more general features, see \cite{wollic}.}.
+Among the possible ways of formalizing the above intuitions, if truth-functionality is to be preserved then one can simply add a new truth-value $\uv$ to the classical ones $\bv$ and $\tv$ in such a way that $\bv \to \psi = \uv$.
+It is also common to consider logics in which `non-falsity' is preserved under inferences (or, equivalently, where falsity is not introduced under inferences \cite{Ca08}), that is, logics having $\uv$ and $\tv$ as \emph{designated elements}\footnote{\emph{Prima facie}, it could be argued that one should naturally study truth-preserving logics instead.
+However, the formal behavior of these is somewhat unsatisfying: see \cite{wollic} for some notorious examples.}.
+Of course, the task of determining the behavior of $\uv$ with respect to the usual connectives is left open (intuitions may differ regarding, e.g., the value of $\uv \to \psi$).
+But these constraints are enough to determine the class of what we call (propositional) \textit{logics of indicative conditionals}.